Samsung Electronics: Semiconductors

 According to market research firm Gartner, during the second quarter of 2010, Samsung Electronics took the top position in the DRAM segment due to brisk sales of the item on the world market.
 Gartner analysts said in their report, "Samsung cemented its leading position by taking a 35-percent market share.
 All the other suppliers had minimal change in their shares."
 The company took the top slot in the ranking, followed by Hynix, Elpida, and Micron, said Gartner.

 In 2010, market researcher IC Insights predicted that Samsung would become the world's-biggest semiconductor chip supplier by 2014, surpassing Intel.
 For the ten-year period from 1999 to 2009, Samsung's compound annual growth rate in semiconductor revenues was 13.5 percent, compared with 3.4 percent for Intel.
 For 2015, IC Insights and Gartner announced that Samsung was the fourth largest chip manufacturer in the world.
 Samsung eventually surpassed Intel to become the world's largest semiconductor company in 2017.

 By the second quarter of 2020 the company had planned to start mass production of 5 nm chips using Extreme ultraviolet lithography (EUV) and aimed to become a leader in EUV process use.

 On 30 November 2021, it was announced that the company would be producing new auto chips for Volkswagen vehicles.
 The logic chips will be used in entertainment systems to provide 5G telecommunications to meet the increased demand for high-definition video while traveling.

-The Xi'an China facility, which has been running since 2014 and it produces approximately 40 percent of Samsung Electronics NAND flash memory chips.
+The Xi'an China facility, which has been running since 2014, produces approximately 40 percent of Samsung Electronics NAND flash memory chips.